-Treat your video conference interview as you would a regular one.
+How do you prepare for a video interview?
+Well, quite simple, treat your video conference interview as you would a regular one.
 Just because it might feel more informal doesn’t mean you shouldn’t give it the same amount of preparation.
 Write your questions in advance, ready yourself for anything you might be asked, and plan out all the start and finish times with some wiggle room if some sessions overrun.
 It’ll make it go far smoother.

 As neat as they are, video interviews are still a fairly novel way of quizzing someone about a job opening.
 So while your vacancy’s suitor might be used to the etiquette around time when it comes to in-person interviews (i.e. get there on time, if not early), they might need more cues when you go all future-style on them and do it over video.

 Remind them close to the date what the time of the interview is and what they’ll need to do to join the conference, and make sure they’re aware of the software they’ll need.

 And in case things go askew, give them a way to contact you so they can let you know and you can both fix things, or maybe reschedule if needs be.